FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 The early warning question

-If you got a new customer today at 11pm, would you feel a spike of excitement or a mild sense of "okay, more support load"?
-The answer tells you more about your burnout trajectory than any productivity metric.
+If a new customer signed up at 11pm tonight, would you feel a jolt of excitement, or a quiet "great, more support to deal with"?
+Your honest answer tells you more about where you're headed than any productivity number.

-Emotional flattening is reversible.
-It's a signal that the ratio of creative work to operational grind has shifted too far.
-Most founders don't catch it here — they interpret it as a "plateau phase" and push through.
+Emotional flatness can be turned around.
+It's a signal that the balance between creative work and grunt work has tipped too far.
+Most founders don't catch it here — they call it a "plateau" and push on.

-Stage 2 looks like distraction but is actually cognitive saturation.
+Stage 2 looks like distraction but is actually a brain that's full.
 You reread the same support email three times.
 You start tasks and don't finish them.
-Your error rate goes up — not dramatically, but you're shipping bugs you would have caught six months ago.
+Your mistake rate goes up — not dramatically, but you're shipping bugs you would have caught six months ago.

 STAGE 2 SIGNALS